 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-The American Indian and Indigenous Studies (AIIS) Program and the UF Libraries acknowledge the Timucua, Seminole, and all other indigenous peoples who lived and thrived on these lands since time immemorial.
+The American Indian and Indigenous Studies (AIIS) Program and the UF Libraries acknowledge the Timucua, Seminole, and all other indigenous peoples who live, have lived, and recognize their ancestral connection to these lands since time immemorial.
 This guide serves as a resource for UF students of the AIIS program as well as the general UF community.

 A concentration in American Indian and Indigenous Studies (IDS-AIIS) exists via the Interdisciplinary Studies Program.
 The AIIS concentration offers courses which cut across disciplines such as anthropology, religion, Latin American studies, and history.